What's in a Session?

 instant.xml, which records the last-used zoom scale and other metadata

-interchange/, a folder which holds your raw audio and MIDI files (whether imported or recorded)
+interchange/, a folder which holds the raw audio and MIDI files (whether imported or recorded)

 export/, a folder which contains any files created by the Session > Export function